Finland Is Leveraging Edtech to Create an Enviable Education System

 Finland’s Edtech Industry

 In terms of value, Finland’s edtech industry also continues to grow.
 Earlier this year, Ashmeet Singh interviewed xEdu Program Director, Niko Lindholm.
-According to Lindhom, there are currently over 80 edtech startups and around 150 established edtech-related companies in Finland.
+According to Lindhom, there are currently over 80 edtech startups and over 150 established edtech-related companies in Finland.
 Niko also estimates that between 10–12 million euros of venture capital money has been invested in these companies over the past three years.